-When I was at university I told myself I would wait until I was finished to travel.
-I’d studied abroad before during highschool, so I thought I shouldn’t at university.
-Why?
-No idea.
-If you have the opportunity to travel, always take it!
+When I was at university, I told myself I would wait until I was finished to travel.
+I’d studied abroad before during highschool, so I thought I shouldn’t during university.

 Why would I not take the chance to go and live somewhere else for a semester, to experience another country and to do it through university, which makes it much easier?
 No need to necessarily get a job like when you normally move abroad!

-Six months later I embarked on my second living abroad adventure.
-It may or may not have been a time in my life when I was much chubbier and more babyfaced….
+Six months later, I embarked on my second living abroad adventure.
+It may or may not have been a time in my life when I was much chubbier and more babyfaced…

 Wait, where is Vancouver Island?

-The climate is similar to Seattle, in that it’s mild and it rains all winter, but in the summer it’s beautiful, or so everyone tells me.
+The climate is similar to Seattle in that it’s mild, and it rains all winter, but in the summer, it’s beautiful, or so everyone tells me.
 My study abroad finished before then!

 Victoria is the capital of British Columbia, and it’s located at the southern tip of Vancouver Island.
 You can fly there by seaplane from Vancouver, fly to the airport, or take a combination of buses and a ferry from Vancouver.